LemoFoundationLtd/lemo-tx/README.md

 ```
 LemoTx.createCandidate(txInfo, candidateInfo)
 ```
-1. Create a transaction for register/edit candidate
+1. Create an unsigned LemoTx [`instance`](#tx-constructor) for candidate.
+The API fills some special information in the `data` filed in LemoTx instance
 2. sign the transaction
 3. Call the send method in [`lemo-client`](https://github.com/LemoFoundationLtd/lemo-client) to [`send`](https://github.com/LemoFoundationLtd/lemo-client#submodule-tx-send) the transaction to LemoChain